HOCKEY NETCAM®

 The procedure that has worked best for us, is to follow the following steps:

 1. Attach the base to the clamp assembly head using any pair of holes...either underneath or behind the box.
-Use the two screws with the tooth washers between the plastic and the clamp...NOT on the side of the polycarbonate closest to the camera.
+Most photographers use the two bottom holes.
+Use the two screws with the tooth washers between the glass and the clamp...NOT on the side of the polycarbonate closest to the camera.

 2. Attach to the center post and roughly position the glass.

-3. Attach the remote to the camera (we just use the tape) and then attach the camera/remote to the glass.
+3. Attach the remote to the camera and then attach the camera to the glass and the remote to the cold shoe which should be attached to the box.

 4. A level can come in handy to make sure your lines will all be straight.
 Tighten all clamps.
 Tape all settings on the camera and remote.
-Secure wires with the enclosed tie wrap or tape them down.
+Secure wires or tape them down.
 Keep all wires and remotes away from the face plate as they may be seen by the fisheye lens.

 5. Put the Netcam cover on.